knneth/nmos-testing/IPMX-README.txt

     Additional Setup:
     - Install Lua dissector for IPMX RTCP Sender Reports

+- IS-11 test results

+There are new batch files for the analysis of the IS-11 test results targeting specific environments.
+The examples provided are IPMX-CHECK-HDMI-IS11s.bat and IPMX-CHECK-HDMI-IS11r.bat.
+Additional ones can be created for SDI and for scenarios without Input or Outputs.

 - This IPMX testing environment is a work-in-progress.
 Your bug reports and suggestions to make it better are welcome.